For student year

 - Respond to his/her own emotional states and communication styles.

-- Know the opportunities for interaction with your students throughout the day.
+- Create or identify the opportunities for genuine interaction with your students throughout the day.

 - Know how a student signals (possibly non-verbally) that he/she is ready to engage in an interaction.